-Swim Across America, Inc., an organization of volunteer swimmers and friends and family members of cancer patients that raises money for cancer research through swim events, has funded a laboratory at the Johns Hopkins Kimmel Cancer Center headed by oncologist Luis Diaz, M.D.
+Swim Across America, Inc., an organization of volunteer swimmers and friends and family members of cancer patients that raises money for cancer research through swim events, has funded a laboratory at the Johns Hopkins Kimmel Cancer Center headed by Cancer Center Director, Dr. Bill Nelson.

-In its first year, Swim Across America, Baltimore set the record for the largest inaugural event in SAA history.
-The open water and pool swims have grown and have raised over $1,700,000 in 5 years for the Swim Across America Lab at the Sidney Kimmel Cancer Center at Johns Hopkins.
+In its first year, Swim Across America, Baltimore set the record for the largest inaugural event in Swim Across America history.
+The open water and pool swims have grown and have raised over $2,600,000 in 7 years for the Swim Across America Lab at the Sidney Kimmel Cancer Center at Johns Hopkins.

 Swim Across America Baltimore 2015 - A Success